 I understand that budget is a real thing and I understand not everyone can order a crazy amount of high quality prints.

 So what I would say is simple.
 Think about print sizes, and how the photos are going to be displayed.
-A simple scrap book, or home made photo books doesn’t need the cost or technology that would be used on your wall art displays on canvas or beautiful prints gorgeously framed.
+A simple scrapbook or homemade photo book doesn't need the cost or technology that would be used on your wall art displays on canvas or beautiful prints gorgeously framed.

 Get the show stopper photos you adore printed through your photographer for the walls and the smaller ones?
 If you can also print through your photographer as they will be set up for that, then perfect!
 After all, you want your favourite moments to be displayed in all their glory!

-But if you cant, just print your own photos on glossy paper from your own computer at home.
-I’m willing to bet it will be just as good in quality as some of the online photo printing places I tried and in general I’m also willing to bet it will be cheaper.
+But if you can't print via your photographer, just print your own photos on glossy paper from your own computer at home.
+I’m willing to bet it will be just as good in quality as some of the online photo printing places I tried and in general, I’m also willing to bet it will be cheaper.

 Photos are supposed to be printed and displayed for your enjoyment.
 So enjoy them, eventually, every hard drive or USB stick will fail and as technology moves on, your framed prints will still be there smiling down on you knowing that they are safe and on display, for all to see.

 One last thing, if you ever have an issue with my prints you can always get in touch with myself and I will resolve the issue without hesitation, I’m not sure you have that safety net with some printing companies.

 Share this story